vernonclarke/Rfits/README.md

    ![analyseABFtk_7](./images/analyseABFtk_7.png)

-   The chosen stimulation time is marked with an `*`.
+   The chosen stimulation time is marked with an asterisk, `*`.
 In this example, the stimulation time must be corrected in the right-hand setting: choose a suitable value (here 230 ms) and press **Average Approved Recordings** again.
 The `*` should appear just before the rising time of the response.
 Ensure the baseline is chosen relative to the stimulation.

    Now choose a suitable baseline (e.g. 200 ms) and click **Average Approved Recordings** for a final time.
-The displayed average should now have a 200 ms baseline and an asterisk at the stimulation time.
+The displayed average should now have a 200 ms baseline and an `*` at the stimulation time.

    Cycle through all averages using **Next**.

    ![analyseABFtk_9](./images/analyseABFtk_9.png)

    f. **Download Data**

-   When satisfied that baseline and stimulation are correctly specified, click the **Download Data** button to export the traces to a CSV spreadsheet.
-A dialog box appears allowing you to choose the name and location of the CSV file.
+   When satisfied that baseline and stimulation are correctly specified, click the **Download Data** button to export the traces to a 'csv' spreadsheet.
+A dialog box appears allowing you to choose the name and location of the 'csv' file.

 8. **Using UI `analysePSCtk()` or `analysePSCshiny()`**